andybp85/clean-code-workspace/chap15/README.md

 The same of course cannot be said for Bob's defactored version, which I'm including in `ComparisonCompactorDefactored`.
 Yes, I'm very happy I don't have to clean that up!

+### The Boy Scout Rule

+Bob makes a bunch of small changes here, so I'll break this up into commits that make sense.

+#### eliminate the f prefixes
+I used IntelliJ's refactoring tool to change the names in the declarations, and low and behold, it inserted `this` pointers where they were needed.
+As a web dev, I have to say that so far the lack of `this`s everywhere has been novel.